The Importance of Preventive Care and Annual Exams

 Combined with regular vaccinations, parasite prevention and proper nutrition, these routine examinations include regular physical checkups to give your pet the best chance at excellent lifelong health.

-When bringing your cat or dog in for their routine checkup, we are able to prevent health issues from developing in your pet in the first place or to catch them early and when they are at their most treatable.
+When bringing your cat or dog in for their routine checkup or annual exams, we are able to prevent health issues from developing in your pet in the first place or to catch them early and when they are at their most treatable.

 Your Somerset vets will provide your cat or dog a comprehensive physical checkup in order to gain a complete picture of their overall health.
 Routine wellness exams at our pet clinic include any of the following elements: